tkjyeung/DSI-projects/classes/week-04/1.2-lesson/readme.md

 On your own, review the [Import.io documentation](www.import.io) and then practice scraping sample results from the [IKEA website](https://www.ikea.com) website.

-> **Check**: Are students able to successfully scrape structured data?
-If so, ove onto the independent practice.

 <a name="ind-practice"></a>